rgerganov/footswitch/README.md

 Footswitch
 ----------

-Command line utility for programming foot switches sold by [PCsensor][1] and others.
-It works for both single pedal devices and three pedal devices.
-The current list of support combinations of `vendorId:productId` is this:
+Command line utlities for programming [PCsensor][1] and Scythe foot switches.
+There is support for both single pedal devices and three pedal devices.
+Use the `footswitch` binary for the following combinations of `vendorId:productId`:

  * `0c45:7403`
  * `0c45:7404`
  * `413d:2107`

-You can find your `vendorId:productId` using the `lsusb` command on Linux.
+Scythe switches with `vendorId:productId`=`0426:3011` can be programmed with the `scythe` binary.
+You can find the `vendorId` and `productId` of your device using the `lsusb` command on Linux.

 The same kind of foot switches are used for building the popular [VIM Clutch][2].

 Building
 --------

-The program is using the [hidapi][3] library and should work on Linux and OSX.
+The programs are using the [hidapi][3] library and should work on Linux and OSX.
 To build on Linux:

     sudo apt-get install libhidapi-dev
     git clone https://github.com/rgerganov/footswitch.git